 The Anthropocene is a mirror reflecting a flawed way of thinking that separates humans and culture from nature.
 We have created this existential malaise by failing to express, in a compelling and attractive way, the beautiful and fundamental truth of our natural belonging.
 In other words, our alienation is a failure of art.

 But the mirror also reveals a last sliver of opportunity.
 Hidden within the toxic consequences of vapid culture are glimpses that can inspire a new, transcendent category of artistic response.
 Oika is committed to the redemptive function of art.
-The future of art is both beautiful and ecological, or there isn’t one.
+The fate of humanity and art are one, and the future of art is both beautiful and ecological.
+Or there isn’t one.

 This global-scale scenario motivates an emergency artistic intervention called Oika Arts.
 I am an ecologist who has been reaching out directly to artists in order to shift consciousness and culture.
 My work focuses on integrating an ecological, phenomenological and practical framework, into artistic and creative communities.
 There is real urgency driving this work.